Charge: Best practice sharing from team-based care

 *Health Plans may invite additional financial staff

-Charge: To guide and drive the activities within the PCMH-Kids Initiative.
+Charge: To guide and drive child and adolescent improvement activities in RI.

-(Recommended attendees: clinical practice champions, practice leaders, and nurse care managers.
-Required for CTC-RI Participating Practice Staff.)
+(Recommended attendees: clinical practice champions, practice leaders/staff, nurse care managers, healthcare stakeholders and community organizations.)

 Charge: Responsible for contract development, attribution, and looking at alternate payment models and PCMH as part of a delivery system as well as a common contract for PCMH Kids sustainability payments.
 Serve as liaison to other committees.